lukehuang/finnmath/README.md

 * A pseudo random generator

 bigMath is written in Xtend and uses Gradle as its build automation tool.
-Dependencies are Guava and Commons Lang and for tests AssertJ and JUnit.
+Dependencies are Guava, Commons Lang and SLF4J and for tests AssertJ and JUnit.

 bigMath is open source and free software and is licensed under the permissive BSD 2-Clause License.